gengojs/gengojs-default-parser/README.md

 ## Selecting a Parser

 There are two types of parsers in gengojs-default-parser.
-The first is the `default` parser which handles Sprintf and Interpolation, and the second is `format` which handles [MessageFormat](https://github.com/yahoo/intl-messageformat).
+The former is the `default` parser which manages Sprintf and Interpolation, and the latter is `format` which manages [MessageFormat](https://github.com/yahoo/intl-messageformat).

-By default, the first is your primary parser and can be changed in the options.
+By default, the former is your primary parser and can be changed in the options.
 You may also specify the type to use when you use the [API](https://github.com/iwatakeshi/gengojs-default-api).
 To do so, see the following example:

 ```js